CarlosMartinez-USDA/json-to-xml/ReadMe.md

   - [X] Task Complete?
  ***Page numbers are not consistently correct.***
 - When the following JSON string key values are present:
-	-	pub_start_page and,
+	-	pub_start_page andpub_end_page,
-	-	pub_end_page,
 	-	pub_page.
  - No issues are present with page numbers.
- - When they are not, they must be derived from the “pub_publicaton” or “citation” key values.
+ - When they are not, they must be derived from the “pub_publicaton” or citation” key values.
-	- Both of these files are long strings of text, with inconsistent formatting.
+		- Both of these files aree strings of text, with inconsistent formatting.
 	-  While they mostly do contain some pagination information
 	- It is difficult to get the correct data from a string of text
 ------